Gokulam Kerala FC (women)

 Gokulam Kerala FC Women is an Indian women's football section of Gokulam Kerala FC.
 They participated in Indian Women's League (IWL), the premier women's football league in India.
-They won the first IWL In 2019–20.
+They won their first IWL in 2019–20 season.
 They then retained the title in 2021–22 and 2022–23.
 In 2021, they became the first club to represent India in AFC Women's Club Championship.